CubeAPM

 Datadog vs Sentry

 Sentry is developer-centric, focusing on error events, stack traces, and release health.
-Datadog delivers end-to-end observability across the entire stack, including infrastructure, frontend RUM, and security—areas Sentry doesn’t cover.
+Datadog delivers end-to-end observability across the entire stack, including infrastructure and security areas that Sentry doesn’t cover.
 However, Datadog’s complexity and unpredictable pricing make it a heavier, costlier option, especially for teams with leaner observability needs.

 3. New Relic Overview